 Compiling a list here of all the tips, tricks and news we’ve covered at Consumer Reports this season on the perennial threat of vector-borne diseases – mostly so I can send one link instead of several to folks that ask.
-Will add to it as the season progresses: A Quick Guide to Mosquito & Tick … Continue reading My Day Job: Mosquitoes, Ticks, Diseases & Prevention.
+Will add to it as the season progresses: A Quick Guide to Mosquito & Tick … Continue reading My Day Job: Mosquitoes, Ticks, & Bite Prevention.

 (There were so many incredible pictures to chose from for this one.
 But I’m going with Einstein because: Hello, most beloved scientist of all time!
 Congrats on being right about everything!!!)
 I’m up in Springfield, Massachusetts working on a long-form piece about inner-city preschools, when a friend starts texting me a bunch of stuff on gravitational waves.
 I’m a bit … Continue reading Found: G-waves; hope for humanity